-The Secretary for Academic Governance is secretary to the Academic Congress, University Council, Steering Committee, and Faculty Senate and serves as ex-officio member on the University Committee on Academic Governance.
+The Secretary for Academic Governance serves as secretary (ie. chief administrator) to the Academic Congress, University Council, Steering Committee, and Faculty Senate and serves as ex-officio member on the University Committee on Academic Governance.
 The Office of the Secretary provides staff support to University Council and its committees, and provides assistance to colleges, departments, and schools in the preparation and interpretation of unit bylaws for academic governance.
 For more information, visit http://acadgov.msu.edu, e-mail acadgov@msu.edu, or call 1-517-355-2337.